ansible-community/project-template/docs/contributor_guide.md

 ### Reviewing open issues and pull requests

 Reviewing open issues and pull requests is a great way to contribute to PROJECTNAME.
-Even if you have no coding experience, you can share your opinion on requested features/their implementations from user's perspective.
+Even if you have no coding experience, you can share your opinion on requested features/their implementations from a user's perspective.

 > Describe how to review issues/PRs.
 If you have committer guidelines/review checklist, list them here (see the [example](https://docs.ansible.com/ansible/devel/community/collection_contributors/collection_reviewing.html)).